Content Refresh Services - Update Content for AI-Overviews and AI Search

 One of the best ways to get the most out of your content marketing strategy is to refresh content.
 Only refresh content that is old and/or underperforming.

-Refreshing content is a wonderful way to improve your page's position on search engine results pages.
-By choosing different relevant keywords, you may even be able to bring in a totally new audience.
+Refreshing content is a wonderful way to improve your page's position on search engine results pages, especially in a time where AI-overviews and AI-powered search is dominating search and the SEO industry.
+By choosing different relevant keywords, updating content for AI search, and improving the way your current content reads, you may even be able to bring in a totally new audience.

 Let's take a deeper look at how refreshing existing content works.
 Then you can see how Sapphire SEO Solutions can help you do it.